Technology

 • The second part then multiplies this area by the height to compute the volume of a cylinder and stores this result in another temporary variable called “cylinder”.

 The redirect operator () is used to assign the byproduct(s) of a sub-expression to a temporary variable(s).
 These temporary variables can be used later in the code, allowing for clear and concise expressions.
-The expression is intuitive, close to a spoken language, and can be read as: “radius squared times pi goes to area, times height goes to cylinder”.
+This unique type of assignment on the right-hand side combined with the fluent-style chaining makes expressions more readable, close to a spoken language: “radius squared times pi goes to area, times height goes to cylinder”.

 Example 2: Spawning lightweight threads